kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 {% include scriptlets/lab2/05_view_cdi_pod_status.sh -%}
 ```

-#### Use the CDI
+#### Use CDI to Import a Cloud Image

-As an example, we will import a Fedora30 Cloud Image as a PVC and launch a Virtual Machine making use of it.
+As an example, we will import a Fedora33 Cloud Image as a PVC and launch a Virtual Machine making use of it.

 ```bash
 {% include scriptlets/lab2/06_create_fedora_cloud_instance.sh -%}